GovTechSG/gems-tenant-aws-terraform/README.md

-# GEMS
+# GEMS AWS Terraform Blueprint

 Terraform scripts for Kong EE deployment in AWS.
-These scripts will help to spin up a set of Kong Enterprise containers deployed in AWS with the necessary resource and service configurations.
+These scripts will help to spin up a set of Kong Enterprise containers deployed in AWS with the necessarycd resource and service configurations.

 ## Requirements